 That’s the ultimate Hodor’s manifesto - quality is not an act, it’s a habit.
 It’s not a simple, one-time act of heroism.
 It’s an active approach.
 A combination of pre-defined and agreed-upon processes (that are flexible, therefore destined to change), and eternal vigilance.
 Remember the Night’s Watch from Game of Thrones?
 These guys were stuck on a wall, looking out for anything that might come from outside the giant wall of ice.
 That’s Hodor evolved.
 Not a single man and one-act – a consistent vigilance, a mindset, a habit.

-Test-driven software development and behavior-driven software development and exploratory testing are bread and butter of modern quality assurance.
+Test-driven software development and behaviour-driven software development and exploratory testings are bread and butter of modern quality assurance.
 These models require flexibility and explain why this flexibility is necessary in order to develop great products.

 Agile Testing requires a certain attitude towards test automation development.

 Unfortunately, in practice the pyramid is reversed – team members to impress and satisfy the stakeholders produce a tremendous amount of GUI test are the most spectacular, and impress the management the most, but provide the lowest ROI.

 4th.
 Agile Testing requires active client participation.
 There’s a difference between ‘it works as coded’ and ‘it works as intended’.
 The first is related to a waterfall-driven software project, usually monolithic in nature.
 If something is not written in stone, it doesn’t exist.
 It doesn’t work, it should be coded.
 The second, on the other hand, is much more flexible.
 It’s a birthplace of many fantastic solutions but also a few challenges, for software developers and clients alike.
 Agile is demanding, as anything that bets on eternal vigilance.
 Cooperation between software product development company and the client is not limited to conversations summarizing the sprints and talking about progress in development.
 It also requires active cooperation in testing the application.
 Only then the client can have a hands-on feeling of how the user will feel while using the application.
 Only then they can voice their opinions that are based on more than sprint report.